cdstanford/gid/README.md

 ```
 you should verify that all five algorithms take 0s on this example.
 For this reason, the example `line_3` (and others like it) was filtered out of the final results, and not reported in the table.
-Here is a complete list of excluded `generated` benchmarks:
+Here is a complete list of excluded `generated` benchmarks;
+if you like, you can substitute any of these above to verify they take under 10 milliseconds for all algorithms:
 ```
 examples/generated/line_3
 examples/generated/line_100